WorldWideTelescope/wwt-user-website/content/download.md

 {% end %}

 {% card(text="Install pywwt", url="https://pywwt.readthedocs.io/en/stable/installation.html", html=1) %}
-If you want to use WWT from Python, find installation instruction for
+If you want to use WWT from Python, find installation instructions for
 <b>pywwt</b> on that project’s documentation pages.
 {% end %}